kijiproject/kiji/kiji-rest/README.md

 KijiREST ${project.version}
 ===========================

-KijiREST is a RESTful interface for interacting with KijiSchema.
+KijiREST is a RESTfulll interface for interacting with KijiSchema.

 For more information about KijiREST, see
 [the KijiREST user guide](http://docs.kiji.org/userguides.html).